Grand constructions with Octiamond Ring

 Here's a pair of handsome Octiamond triangles with three hexiamond hexagons at their center, upside down from each other:

 Going one step further, John Greening has combined members of several families into beautiful symmetries—the tetriamonds through heptiamonds embedded into the Octiamond Ring.
-John's determination is limitless, as the last two figures, the "dogbone" shapes, failed 82 times by a single piece before these beauties turned up.
+John's determination is limitless, as the last two figures, the "dogbone" shapes, failed 82 times by a single piece before he turned up these beauties.

 Stretched hexagons with various proportions, even with central riders, make another nice group by John Greening: